 - In-country like India, where there is unemployment due to lack of capital.
 It helps in raising more employment opportunities.

-- Net investment is a net rise in production capacity of the economy.
+- Net investment is a net rise in the production capacity of the economy.
 Accordingly, GDP growth gets accelerated.

 The concept of gross and net investment can be distinguished on the basis of depreciation.
-Because, the gross investment includes the depreciation of fixed assets but, net investment doesn’t.
+Because, the gross investment includes the depreciation of fixed assets but, the net investment doesn’t.

 Please share with your friends